Skip to content

 I do not publish content where the main hook is drama.

-• rumor-only stories without verification
+• Rumor-only stories with no verification

 When famous people are involved

-• ownership changes of a public attraction
+• Ownership changes of a public attraction

-• safety issues, permits, legal filings, or consumer impact
+• Safety issues, permits, legal filings, or consumer impact

-• verified documents and on-the-record sources
+• Verified documents and on-the-record sources

 I try to be clear about what is known, what is unknown, and what is still being checked.